 If you don’t want to interact with patients, but you still want to be able to help them directly, this is a great option.
-Plus, it only takes an Associate’s Degree and strong attention to detail to be successful within this career.
-If you want to lower the amount of stress further try finding a career in a smaller hospital or clinic.
+Plus, it only takes an Associate’s Degree and keen attention to detail to be successful within this career.
+If you want to lower the amount of stress further, you should try finding a job in a smaller hospital or clinic.

 Becoming a pathologist may take more work than most of the other careers listed in this article.
 But, it’s one of the best career paths for those who want a high-paying job in the medical field without directly having to work with patients.

 A pathologist is considered to be a medical doctor.
 Therefore, the education required can take a long time.
 You’ll need four years of college, plus medical school.
 From there, completing a residency is required.
 So, it’s a career that takes commitment, but it’s perfect for those who prefer a behind the scenes role in medicine.
 It is one of the least stressful medical specialties.